Foreclosure Rates 2023

-However, in 2022, foreclosure rates started to tick back up and are expected to rise further in 2023.
-Here's why and where foreclosure will likely happen in 2023.
+However, in 2022 and 2023, foreclosure rates started going back up.
+Here's why and where foreclosures will likely happen in 2024.

 What Are Current Foreclosure Rates?

-According to a report by ATTOM Data Solutions, foreclosure activity in the United States in late 2022 continued to increase, nearing pre-pandemic levels.
-The report notes that in October 2022, foreclosure activity in the U.S. increased by 57% from a year prior.
+According to a report by ATTOM Data Solutions, foreclosure activity in the United States in late 2022 increased significantly from 2021.
+The report notes that in October 2022, foreclosure activity in the United States increased by 57%.

-As of late 2022, again, according to ATTOM Data Solutions, states with the highest foreclosure rates were:
+As of year-end 2023, according to ATTOM, states with the highest foreclosure rates were:

-These states often top the list of states with the highest foreclosure rates.
-But which states have high foreclosure rates tend to fluctuate.
-Over the years, states with high foreclosure rates have also included Ohio, Michigan, and Florida, among others.
+These states often top the list of states with high foreclosure rates.
+But, which states have high foreclosure rates tend to fluctuate.
+Over the years, states with high foreclosure rates have also included others.

 What State Has the Most Foreclosures in Terms of Numbers?

-States that had the most foreclosure starts, again, according to ATTOM Data Solutions, included:
+States with the largest number of foreclosure starts in 2023 (again, according to ATTOM Data Solutions) included:

-Since most foreclosure moratoriums and other COVID-related foreclosure protection laws expired by the end of 2021, an increase in foreclosure activity happened in 2022.
-(Because those foreclosure protections were temporary, it was only a matter of time before foreclosure rates began to normalize.)
+Because most foreclosure moratoriums and other COVID-related foreclosure protection laws expired by the end of 2021, an increase in foreclosure activity happened in 2022 and 2023.
+(Those foreclosure protections were temporary, so it was only a matter of time before foreclosure rates began to normalize.)

-And it stands to reason that foreclosure rates will continue to climb in 2023.
-A couple of reasons for increasing foreclosure rates are rising inflation and recession fears.
+And it stands to reason that foreclosure rates will continue to climb in 2024.
+A couple of reasons for increasing foreclosure rates are rising inflation, recession fears, and the end of COVID-era forbearances.

 Does Inflation Cause High Foreclosure Rates?

 Inflation makes it difficult for some people to keep up with their mortgage payments.
 As prices for everything from eggs to cars go up, the cost of living for everyone becomes more expensive.
-So, many people can't pay their mortgages and end up going into foreclosure.
+So, many people can't pay their mortgages and go into foreclosure.

 Do Foreclosure Rates Increase in a Recession?